Drug Testing Program Frequently Asked Questions

 As part of the NRC Drug Testing Program, all NRC employees are subject to drug testing.

-Applicant Testing - Testing of tentative selectees who have not, immediately prior to selection, been subject to random drug testing.
+Testing of tentative selectees who have not, immediately prior to selection, been subject to randon drug testing.

 What provisions are made to ensure that "reasonable suspicion" testing is not abused?

 The NRC Drug Testing Program provides specific guidelines for authorizing reasonable suspicion testing.
 The authorization must be based on specific objective facts and reasonable inferences drawn from these facts and must be concurred in by an Office Director or above.
 "Hunches" or anonymous calls are not in themselves sufficient to meet this standard.
 Reasonable suspicion can be based on, for example, direct observation of drug use, observation of the physical symptoms of being under the influence of a drug, identification of being the focus of a criminal investigation into drug-related activities, or arrest or conviction for a drug-related offense.

 The NRC random, applicant, follow-up, and voluntary programs test for the following five classes of drugs: marijuana, cocaine, opiates, phencyclidine (PCP), and amphetamines.
 When conducting injury/unsafe practices or reasonable suspicion testing, NRC may test for any drug(s) (including those mentioned above) identified in Schedule I or II of the Controlled Substances Act, as deemed necessary.